 Who receives funding from United Way of Denton County?

 United Way of Denton County provides financial support to Health & Human Service 501(c)(3) charitable non-profit organizations that improve lives in Denton County.
-Our volunteer Board of Directors determines annual Partner Agency Grants and Collective Impact Grants.
+Our volunteers and Board of Directors determine annual Partner Agency Grants and Collective Impact Grants.
 It is the policy of the Board of Directors of United Way of Denton County to support donor-designated gifts to other Health & Human Service 501(c)(3) charitable non-profit organizations.